WuBingzheng/primitive_fixed_point_decimal/README.md

 So here are the *primitive fixed-point* decimal types.

+## Characteristics

+It is a common idea to use integers to represent decimals.
+But we have some specialties.

+The `+`, `-` and comparison operations only perform between same types in same precision.
+There is no implicitly type or precision conversion.
+This makes sence, for we do not want to add balance type by fee-rate type.
+This also makes the operations very fast.

+However, the `*` and `/` operations accept operand with different types and precisions.
+Certainly we need to multiply between balance type and fee-rate type.

 ## Specify Precision

 There are 2 ways to specify the precision: *static* and *out-of-band*: